Court Report Portfolio

 The court was also told that the relationship between the victim and the defendant had ended in December 2022.

 Mr Bird denied harassing the victim, but the prosecution brought up the trip to Spain that the couple had booked before the breakup.
-The court was told by Ms Palacios, the victim, that Mr Bird followed her onto the plane and allegedly assaulted her during the holiday.
+The court was told by Ms Palacious, the victim, that Mr Bird followed her onto the plane and allegedly assaulted her during the holiday.
 Mr Bird claimed, “I wasn’t aware we had split up when we went to Spain”, as he was in prison the night of the breakup.

 The final form of contact sent to the victim was a letter from Mr Bird while serving time in prison, and Mr Bird agreed that this was the last form of contact he sent to the victim.

 The bench then retired while they discussed Mr Bird's sentencing.
-On return, they revealed that they found Mr Bird not guilty.
-The case was then closed.
+On return, they revealed that they found Mr Bird, not guilty.

 Case number 3: